fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 #define BLINK_PERIOD 250
 ```

-3. Rebuild the example using Docker and `bind` or the `idf.bat`/`idf.sh` script in very much the same way as you did for building the initial firmware version (see step 1 in previous section).
+3. Rebuild the example using Docker and `bind` or the `idf.bat`/`idf.sh` script in very much the same way as you did for building the initial firmware version (see step 1 in the previous section).
 Locate the resulting new firmware binary file named `demoproduct.bin` in the `build` folder (using the `Explorer` view).

 > &#x1F6C8; You can locate the new firmware binary file also in your file system explorer or copy its path to the clipboard using corresponding Visual Studio Code context menu actions (`Reveal in File Explorer` and `Copy Path`).
 This can come quite handy in the subsequent steps.